 Set a frequency goal

 My advice: use your social media page almost religiously.
 The optimal frequency of posts will vary based on the type of business you run and the personal culture of the business.
 But, I would recommend that most companies post at least once daily.
 Whatever frequency you think will work best for you and your business, remember it and live by it.
-I have seen many small business post frequently when they first start the page and then it slowly dies down; don’t let this be you.
+I have seen many small businesses posts frequently when they first start the page and then it slowly dies down; don’t let this be you.
 Set your goal and try your absolute hardest to meet it.

 Keep variety in mind